 In people with diabetes, high blood glucose levels are associated with the development of

 atherosclerosis.
-This is a condition in which fatty deposits (plaque) damage the lining of the arteries, causing them to narrow and harden.
-Atherosclerosis, the main cause of CVD, interferes with blood flow—ultimately leading to several manifestations of CVD including:
+This is a condition in which fatty deposits called plaque damage the lining of the arteries, causing them to narrow and harden.
+Atherosclerosis, a main cause of CVD, interferes with blood flow—ultimately leading to several manifestations of CVD including:

 People with type 2 diabetes often have an increased risk of CVD for the following reasons: